adolfcg/Mac/README.md

 A current work arround at the moment is to download the DMG package directly from Apple Developer Center [ [here](https://developer.apple.com/download/more/?=command%20line%20tools) ]

-After installation you can check if there is a new update available and install it with the commands below.
+After installation you can check or install a new version available with the commands below.

 ```sh
 softwareupdate --list